everlytic/developer-test/README.md

 Note: The laravel documentation for this setup can be found here: https://laravel.com/docs/5.5/configuration

 ### Brief
-Complete the user listing interface as per the design without using a responsive framework like bootstrap.
+Complete the user listing interface as per the design.
-For example, the modal can just be implemented using a absolute positioned container.
 The design files is inside the task1/UserRegistryDesign folder

 1. The following features must be completed: